 “Getting acquainted with these tools is simple,” writes Kayla Matthews for MakeUseOf.com, discussing Google team collaboration tools.
 “That’s because the process for carrying out certain tasks (such as sharing documents) is identical across apps.
 Also, although you now have the necessary mobile app links, all the tools work in web browsers.
 Most even allow you to keep working alone or with others, even without an internet connection.”

 With G Suite for Business, you can schedule a meeting or start a video call right from your email; with a G Suite intranet like Happeo’s you can build a simple-to-navigate organizational chart or easily-searchable databases that put the power of information in your employees’ hands.
-G Suite for Business has an entire marketplace for integrations aimed at improving productivity in the workplace; the only limit is your imagination.
+G Suite for Business has an entire marketplace for integrations aimed at improving productivity and collaboration in the workplace; the only limit is your imagination.

 Apps to try: Happeo for a G Suite intranet, Google Hangouts